 - 1 gherkin substitute with dill pickle

-- 1 tbsp parsley chopped substitute with dill or tarragon
+- 1 tablespoon parsley chopped substitute with dill or tarragon

-- 1 tbsp lemon juice substitute for pickle juice
+- 1 tablespoon lemon juice substitute for pickle juice

 - Salt and black pepper to taste

 - Finely chop the capers, parsley, and gherkins then set aside